Magnetic and electric properties of the metallic kagome antiferromagnet CrRhAs: IV. Discussion

 In anisotropic systems, the Hall coefficient can display sign reversals originating from Fermi surface topology and competing carrier dynamics~\cite{02EltPRB, 14AraJPSJ, 15UchPRB, 19ZhaPRB, 20MonPRB, 23LuoPRB}.
 Particularly in systems with multiple carrier types, the dominant contribution to transport properties becomes direction-dependent, with anisotropic carrier mobilities determining the observed Hall response based on the current orientation relative to the crystallographic axes.
 This sign reversal can even occur in anisotropic single-band systems~\cite{19HeNM}.
 DFT predicts a multiband nature of CrRhAs, and a highly anisotropic band topology in terms of the Fermi velocity and the curvature of the Fermi surface~\cite{23HuaQM}.
 An inspection of the electronic bands of CrRhAs reveals a Fermi surface with a concave shape in combination with a high Fermi velocity (as schematically shown in Fig.~\ref{ConcFS}, and Fig. 8h in Ref.~\cite{23HuaQM}).
 This peculiar topology has been implied as the main driver of the sign change of the Hall coefficient, as observed in NaSn$_2$As$_2$~\cite{19HeNM}, and in LaRh$_6$In$_4$~\cite{23LuoPRB}, which could also qualitatively explain the similar observation in CrRhAs.

 In the paramagnetic phase of CrRhAs, the Hall coefficient exhibits a relatively weak temperature dependence—a behavior typical of conventional metals, which originated in phonon scattering in Bloch-Boltzmann theory~\cite{91OngPRB}.
 A pronounced change in the Hall coefficient between the paramagnetic and antiferromagnetic phases has been reported in other antiferromagnetic systems~\cite{69RhyJAP, 09MunPRB, 15FenPRB, 24ShiPRB}.
 Such a transition is often attributed to either Fermi surface reconstruction (e.g., via the opening of a spin-density-wave gap), or changes in the anisotropic scattering rate (e.g., due to the scattering from magnons or a spin-dependent scattering).
+In correlated metallic systems, these effects are often difficult to disentangle, and the observed behavior likely originates from a combination of the two contributions.
 The underlying mechanism in CrRhAs requires further dedicated investigation of the Fermi surface to elucidate the origin of these Hall effect anomalies.

+Finally, we note that CrRhAs does not show any nonlinear contribution to the Hall effect.
+This observation does not rule out the part of AHE, which is proportional to magnetization, because magnetization of CrRhAs evolves linearly with the field, and the corresponding AHE contribution is indistinguishable from the ordinary Hall effect.
+On the other hand, our data do not support the presence of an intrinsic AHE that would be caused, for example, by the Berry curvature.
+The absence of such a contribution should be traced back to the magnetic structure of CrRhAs, which requires further dedicated investigation.